These U.S. Companies Are Extremely Undervalued - Part 1

 While the market is still slowly recovering, these companies have a long way to go before they can be considered fairly or overvalued.

-Usually, in my weekly buys or Corona focus articles, I focus strictly on Class 1 or 2 stocks with superb safeties, above-average credit ratings, conservative yields, and growth rates likely to deliver long-term returns.
+Usually, in my weekly buys or corona focus articles, I focus strictly on Class 1 or 2 stocks with superb safeties, above-average credit ratings, conservative yields, and growth rates likely to deliver long-term returns.

 There is, however, something to be said for the companies in this article too.
-All of these companies are absolutely excellent in what they do.
+All of these companies are absolutely excellent at what they do.
 They provide services or products that people want/need, and there's a resistant quality to their operations that has lasted generations.

 However, because of macro and COVID-19, all of these stocks have fallen far further than their peers and comps.
 It does reflect, in many of these companies, a higher risk for a multitude of reasons (usually very individual, which I will touch on when I mention each company), yet even if the companies mentioned here cut their dividend, the fact remains that their operations will likely outlast us as investors.

-This article is about those companies who have fallen far.
-The ones that, despite that, you know their operations are defensive and the company's fundamentals may be sound, the market seems to hate and you may wonder if you've missed something.
+This article is about those companies which have fallen far.
+The ones that, despite that, you know their operations are defensive, and the company's fundamentals may be sound, the market seems to hate, and you may wonder if you've missed something.

 (Source: Microsap)

 These companies may have frozen or cut the dividend already.
-Perhaps they will cut the dividend going forward.
+Perhaps, they will cut the dividend going forward.
 However, a cut dividend isn't the end of the world, and in a world where hundreds of companies have frozen or cut their dividend due to macro, we should be somewhat more receptive to the notion when investing.

 So, let's look at Class 3-4 stocks - where we usually find the candidates mentioned herein.